 Results

-Given the set of hyperparameters to be estimated, both methods give very similar results.
-It is important to note that the probability of belonging to each category was estimated and not directly the predicted category, both options provided by these methods, which gives the possibility of choosing the cut-off point based on the indicator that the analyst chooses.
+Given the set of hyperparameters to be estimated, both methods yield very similar results.
+It's crucial to emphasize that the estimation was done for the probability of belonging to each category rather than directly predicting the category itself.
+Both of these methods offer such options, enabling the selection of a cut-off point based on the chosen indicator by the analyst..
 The fbeta_score method from sklearn.metrics was used for this purpose, however in the end the cut-off point that does not seem to sacrifice so much f1-score or precision per category is one closer to the original proportion between the categories and not necessarily the one suggested by the method, in any case, the definition of the cut-off point will depend on the objectives of the business case.
 The following table summarizes the methods with the best parameters found by RandomizedSearchCV, given the grid of parameters provided, the results for the best estimator in the cross-validations, the cut-off point chosen to create the categories (from the estimated probabilities), and the area under the curve given the established cut-off point.

 In the Appendix 7 the classification report is shown.
 The observed values, hovering around 0.6, indicate that there is much room for improvement in the model.
 Finally, the "author_books_avg_rating" variable was added to the dataset and the RF model was run again.
 As explained before, this variable is based on the variable to be predicted "average_rating", and as expected the results for precision, accuracy and f1-score, all increased to a value close to 0.9 (Appendix 8).
 This is a variable that at first glance has a circular relationship with the value to be predicted, especially for those writers who only have one book, however the results are added as an academic exercise, and could be an interesting aspect to be considered in those models where an adjustment can be made each time a new data is entered, machine learning in real time and maybe not in cases where the models are retrained and deployed with a lower periodicity.